 Kahului has the odd distinction of being a Maui town that few visitors ever mention when asked to name a town on Maui.
 Yet almost every visitor to the island spends some part of their vacation in Kahului.

-Kahului is where the island's main airport is located, where visitors rent their cars, where they shop at one of the big box stores such as Cosco, Kmart or Walmart and through which they drive on the way to Hana, Haleakala or Upcountry Maui.
+Kahului is where the island's main airport is located, where visitors rent their cars, where they shop at one of the big box stores such as Costco, or Walmart, and through which they drive on the way to Hana, Haleakala, or Upcountry Maui.

 Kahului is all of that, but a whole lot more as well.
 Let's take a closer look at Kahului - how it came to be and what you'll find there.

 The history of Kahului, like much of modern Hawaii, is closely tied to the sugar industry.
 Prior to the middle of the 1800's, Central Maui was largely uninhabited.
 Henry Baldwin and Samuel Alexander purchased land near Makawao and started a sugar plantation, which was to expand greatly over the next century.

 As the plantation expanded, so did the area of what is today, Kahului.
 In 1880's Kahului became the headquarters for Maui's first railroad, built to haul sugar from the fields to the refinery and harbor - all of which were owned by Alexander and Baldwin.

 A squatter town grew up in the area but was short lived when the bubonic plague epidemic of 1900 resulted in a decision to burn most of the town and kill the infected rats.

 The Kahului we know of today is a planned community developed in 1948 by the Alexander & Baldwin Sugar Company.
 Nicknamed "dream city" by the cane workers it was a much nicer place to live than the dreary barracks of the plantation camps.